 How to increase cow’s milk production

 The quantity and quality of cow’s milk production depends on the breed.
-The amount of milk produced by a cow can be more or less the same as the milk components such as butter, meat, minerals in different breeds of cows.
+The amount of milk produced by a dairy cow can be more or less the same as the milk components such as butter, meat, minerals in different breeds of cows.
 Due to hereditary potential, the milk yield of native breeds of cows is high but they produce less milk.
 The amount of butter in milk of Sindhi, Shahiwal, Haryana breed cows is more than other foreign breed cows like Holstein, Friesian, Jersey etc. breed cows like Sindhi, Shahiwal, Haryana etc.

 Food has a significant impact on cow’s milk production and milk quality.
 The more food you eat, the more milk you get.
 However, the diet must be balanced.
 If the cow is not fed a balanced diet, the amount of milk production decreases alarmingly and the quality of milk is also forced to decrease.
 This is because the elements present in the food are excreted through milk in different conditions.
 The presence of milk butter in the diet can increase or decrease.
 For that type of food the rate of cow’s milk butter may be lower.
 Then-